Sperry Rail Service: Later redevelopments of 101 unit

 It would appear that the induction-based testing method equipment replaced the original magnetic equipment on Sperry Rail Service 101.
 Even though it was completed almost ten months before, the car was rejected by the American Railway Association's Rail Committee until October 2, 1928.
 After a test run on September 27, 1928, by Dr. Sperry and his research engineer H.C.
 Drake, it began testing on the New York Central under ARA supervision.
 The test with the modified 101 was so successful that construction on SRS 102 began almost immediately.

-Sperry Rail Service Corporation runs tests
+Reorientation Towards Inspection Services

 The original plan of Dr. Sperry was to build and sell the rail detector cars, along with the testing services, to the railways.
 However, the railways were reluctant, so Sperry decided to sell the rail inspection service only.
 It would lead to more consistent testing, which is done by skilled and experienced personnel.